Skip to content

 As the name implies, this is the endpoint for obtaining the access token.
 For those grants that require user interaction (code and the obsolete password, but not implicit, which returns the token in the front-channel), the server may also issue a refresh token, subject to server policy.

-If the client is confidential it will be required to authenticate at the token endpoint.
+If the client is confidential it is required to authenticate at the token endpoint.

 8.4.3 Optional endpoints

-• Server metadata -- JSON document listing the server endpoint URLs and its OAuth 2.0 features and capabilities.
-Clients can use this information to configure their requests to the server.
+• Server metadata – JSON document publishing the server endpoint URLs and its OAuth 2.0 features and capabilities.
+Clients use this information to configure their requests to the server.

 9. FAQ